wyp1125/SeqEnhDL/README.md

 ```

 ## Usage
+To know how to run each enhancer classifier program, users can just type "python3 program_name".
+For each program, four input files are required, including training features (trn*X), training labels (trn*Y), testing features (tst*X), testing lables (tst*Y).
+Users need to make sure these files are provided in the correct order or with right foregoing arguments.

 ## Output
-Accuracy and AUC will be printed after an enhancer classifier is trained and tested.
+Accuracy and AUC will be printed after an enhancer classifier is successfully trained and tested.